saul89/crwn-clothing/README.md

-E-commerce application similar to Shopify using:
+E-commerce application similar to Shopify.

+Technologies used:

 - React
 - Redux